kent-map/kent/theatre/canterbury-theatre.md

 Sidney Cooper used to paint scenery in the ‘New Theatre’ on Orange Street with Mr Doyle.
 Back in the 1820’s he also painted scenery for the theatre in Hastings, where he met and remained lifelong friends with actor Edmund Kean.

-The Theatre Royal, under the management of W.E.Mills, opened in September 1861.
+The Theatre Royal, under the management of W.E.
+Mills, opened in September 1861.
 On November 4th, 1861 [Charles Dickens](/dickens/dickens-biography) read six chapters of ‘David Copperfield’ at the Theatre Royal.
 It closed on 30th January, 1926 and was sold to the Lefevre brothers.
 (Debenhams)

 In 1852, the Victoria Concert Rooms, no.3 Lower Bridge Street were renamed St. George’s Hall.
 In 1923 it became The Queen’s Concert Hall and Ballroom until 1927, when it was known as The County Hall until 1939.